Social Work Bachelor’s Degree Program (BSW) Online

 Practicum Experience can be completed during the school year in two ways.

-• Four practicum experiences over two years totaling 400 hours
+• Two practicum experiences totaling 400 hours.

 Criteria for Practicum Education